What Are Social Institutions? Learn with the Definition & Examples

 Government institutions are responsible for forming and enforcing laws and ordinances that govern society.
 The government’s primary role is to maintain order and provide public services.

-Governments reinforce values such as justice, equality and democracy.
-They also shape norms related to gender and race through policies and legislation.
+Governments reinforce values such as justice, equality, and democracy.
+They also shape gender norms and racial norms through policies and legislation.
 Laws banning discrimination based on gender and race promote equality, while policies that perpetuate imbalances strengthen societal norms.

 Economic Institutions